pingcap/docs/develop/dev-guide-implicit-type-conversion.md

 # Avoid Implicit Type Conversions

-This page introduces the possible consequences of implicit type conversions in TiDB and ways to avoid them.
+This document introduces the rules and possible consequences of implicit type conversions in TiDB and how to avoid implicit type conversions.

 ## Conversion rules

-When the data types on both sides of a predicate in SQL do not match, TiDB will implicitly convert the data types on one or both sides to a compatible data type for predicate operations.
+When the data types on the two sides of the  predicate in a SQL statement do not match, TiDB implicitly convert the data types on one or both sides to a compatible data type for predicate operations.

 The rules for implicit type conversion in TiDB are as follows:

-- If one or both arguments are `NULL`, the result of the comparison is `NULL` (except for the NULL-safe `<=>` equivalent comparison operator, which results in `true` for NULL `<=>` NULL and does not require conversion).
+- If one or both arguments are `NULL`, the result of the comparison is `NULL`.
+The NULL-safe `<=>` equivalent comparison operator does not require conversion, because NULL `<=>` NULL results in `true`.
 - If both arguments in the comparison operation are strings, they are compared as strings.
 - If both arguments are integers, they are compared as integers.
 - If no comparison is made with numbers, the hexadecimal value is treated as a binary string.
 - If one of the arguments is a decimal value, the comparison depends on the other argument.
-If the other parameter is a decimal or integer value, the parameter is compared to the decimal value, and if the other parameter is a floating-point value, the parameter is compared to the floating-point value.
+If the other argument is a decimal or integer value, the argument is compared with the decimal value.
+If the other argument is a floating-point value, the argument is compared with the floating-point value.
-- If one of the parameters is a `TIMESTAMP` or `DATETIME` column and the other parameter is a constant, the constant is converted to a timestamp before performing the comparison.
+- If one of the arguments is a `TIMESTAMP` or `DATETIME` column and the other argument is a constant, the constant is converted to a timestamp before the comparison is performed.
-- In all other cases, the parameters are compared as floating-point numbers (`DOUBLE` type).
+- In all other cases, the arguments are compared as floating-point numbers (the `DOUBLE` type).

 ## Consequences caused by implicit type conversion

-Implicit type conversions increase the ease of human-computer interaction, but we should try to avoid them in application code, due to the fact that they can lead to:
+Implicit type conversions increase the ease of human-computer interaction.
+However, implicit type conversions need to be avoided in application code, because they might lead to the following issues:

 - Index invalidity
 - Loss of precision

 ### Index invalidity

 In the following case, `account_id` is the primary key and its data type is `varchar`.
-As you can see from the execution plan, this SQL has an implicit type conversion and cannot use the index.
+In the execution plan, this SQL statement has an implicit type conversion and cannot use the index.

 {{< copyable "sql" >}}